 Through a deep faith in the value of my life and strong doses of courage, I began to reshape myself and my life on my own terms.
 I faced a dark Night of the Soul, unravelled, vulnerable and yet fortified by a sense of potential and freedom.

 It was here I came to Reiki and Permaculture.
 Together, these practices bought me home, to the earth beneath my feet and the ground within my body.

 The wounding of this time continues to haunt my relationships with my family and my children and also with myself.
-I have learnt to bear these scars with humility and pride.
+I have learnt to bear these scars with humility, compassion, honesty and courage.

 It was not plain sailing thereafter.
 I have had the opportunity to learn from the same mistakes (but differently)- again!

 I have had 7 great intimate relationships in my life.
 Each of them have been profound teachers.
 My Dark Angels have thrown light on my shadows and tested me every time.